Name: Nicola Donati

 Accordingly, I have only had a handful of cameras in almost 20 years.
 My first digital camera was a Canon 300D, which failed in 2006 in the freezing cold while on a winter photography trip in the mountains.
 I kept its successor, a Canon 20D, for six years until I moved on to a Canon 5D Mark III full-frame camera.
 The main reason for upgrading was the larger viewfinder, which is much more comfortable than a smaller APS-C viewfinder.
 For the next decade I only added a few lenses and filters and in 2022 I finally decided to upgrade to a Canon EOS R5, a camera with a much higher resolution at a lighter weight and with benefits such as in-body image stabilization and much more.

-And yet, when I come across an unexpected scenery, even my mobile phone has proven to be capable!
+And yet, when I come across an unexpected scenery, even my mobile phone has proven capable!

 On this website I present a condensed portfolio of my work as an amateur photographer over the last years.
 In 2012, it underwent a major update was enhanced to support the Retina displays of devices such as the Apple iPad 3 and the 2012 Apple MacBook Pro.